Wyman H. Packard

 Wyman H. Packard (1911-2002) was a United States Navy captain and historian, best known for his book A Century of U.S. Naval Intelligence.

 Background

 Wyman Howard Packard was born on December 13, 1911, in Brockton, Massachusetts.

 Career

 Packard served in the US Navy from 1931 to 1965 and reach the rank of captain.
-Duty stations included: USS Hornet (CV-8), Assistant Operations Offier COMSOTAC, Assistant (and Deputy) Director in the Office of Naval Intelligence, COF Staff (Intel) CINCPACFLT, and Assistant Naval Attache in London.
+Duty stations included: USS Hornet (CV-8), Assistant Operations Officer COMSOTAC, Assistant (and Deputy) Director in the Office of Naval Intelligence, COF Staff (Intel) CINCPACFLT, and Assistant Naval Attache in London.

 Personal life and death

 Packard married Ruth Wordell; they had two children, and he adopted her other two children.

 Wyman H. Packard died on September 12, 2002, in McLean, Virginia, and was buried at Arlington National Cemetery.

 Legacy

 Aside from his service, Packard's book A Century of U.S. Naval Intelligence is a quiet, steady source for military historians.